tufangorel/performance_tips/README.md

 **-** Do not serialize unnecessary fields and mark them with transient.

 **-** Prefer java.lang.ref.Cleaner class instead of Finalizer to free memory.

+**-** Do not forget to release resources that were opened/used inside a try block.

+**-** Prefer try-with-resources in place of try-finally.

+**-** Implement a better and concrete "hashCode" method to achieve higher performance.

 ## Collections